 If you like to read research studies, keep in mind that often specific brand names of “aloe” are not listed in a study, and not all aloe vera gel is created equal.
 The type of aloe vera used could have a huge impact on a research study, the results could be greatly swayed if a chemical & preservative filled version was used that had lost much of it’s “healing potential” from the original plant material.

-Greenwashing The recent studies opposed to “aloe vera gel” did not indicate brand or concentration of aloe vera (which could essentially be the green or orange “aloe vera gel” you find at any supermarket, this is NOT the Aloe Vera this article is referring to.
+Recent studies opposed to “aloe vera gel” did not indicate brand or concentration of aloe vera (which could essentially be the green or orange “aloe vera gel” you find at any supermarket, this is NOT the Aloe Vera this article is referring to.
 These types of “aloe vera” products may have some placebo effect, but the addition of colorings and preservatives is not much different from creating a fruity cocktail of sugar, colors and 5% juice and calling it “natural juice”).

 - Lanolin (wool)